jcalcutt/Lagrange/_posts/2017-12-23-a-note-on-this-site.md

 care of all the post formatting and many other features.
 Below this block I can write all the actual post content in markdown.
-Finally, it's just a case of launching a jekyll server to test if the markdown has been converted correctly and then commiting updates to my Github repo.
+Finally, it's just a case of launching a jekyll server to test if the markdown has been converted correctly and then committing updates to my Github repo.
 Easy!